Types of Elevators: Hydraulic, Traction, and MRL Explained

 Three main variants:

-- Plunger-type – traditional design requiring deep shaft
+• Plunger-type – traditional design requiring a deep shaft drilled into the ground

 If you’re designing a small building with just a few floors, hydraulic is often the way to go.
 Just remember to account for machine room space and consider long-term operating costs!